julianz35/PairDistances/README.md

 | P25555 | P21538 | 1.1278615505309812 | -30.37755252356034 | 5.0 | 7 | 4 | PVRRRLS | KKRK |

 There are a variety of input parameters that the user can provide to improve both the efficiency and accuracy of the pairwise alignment search.
-Details of which will be added here in the future, but in the mean time, look in the PairDistances.java file.
+Details of which will be added here in the future, but in the mean time, look in the PairDistances.java file for brief descriptions.